 Whether you’re into fashion designing, styling, writing, blogging or even verbally talking about it, you want to be well-educated and fluent in the thing you’re deeply passionate about.
 This means not only dressing and looking the part, but also knowing the fashion brands, trends, history, the different fashion terms and pronunciations as well how to be fashion smart when shopping!

 So without further ado, lets hop right into it!

 Like I mentioned with the whole robe and sandals thing, you want to know your different eras and time frames.
 Fashion goes through so many changes, and will completely transform in a very short amount of time.
-And Because of that, you want to study and research past trends and fashion styles from different time eras, like the 50’s, the 60’s, the 70’s etc, so you can kinda incorporate it to your current style or get ideas of what was once really popular.
+And Because of that, you want to study and research past trends and fashion styles from different time eras, like the 50’s, the 60’s, the 70’s etc, so you can kind of incorporate it to your current style or get ideas of what was once popular.
 Now since fashion always recycles itself, this will also help you in the trend department too and you will recognize that most designers just pull from past eras to make the current trends and fads.
 So it’s important to really educate yourself through a history book, videos, old movies or even old television shows, to really know what people wore and what was trendy at a certain point and time.

 Know your Budgets